Learning Reserve Prices in Second-Price Auctions: Introduction

-One can easily see that,\footnote{For example, imagine there is a dominant bidder in revenue maximization, and the other $(n - 1)$ bidders are negligible.} in each of the four settings, the sample complexity of the {\arm} auction must be lower bounded by the single-bidder sample complexity.
-In that each mentioned single-bidder lower bound matches with the claimed sample complexity of the {\arm} auction in \Cref{tbl:result} (up to a logarithmic factor), it remains to establish the upper bounds in the bulk of this work.
+One can easily see that,\footnote{E.g., imagine there is a dominant bidder in revenue maximization, and the other $(n - 1)$ bidders are negligible.} in each of the four settings, the sample complexity of {\arm} must be lower bounded by the single-bidder sample complexity.
+Since each mentioned single-bidder lower bound matches with the claimed sample complexity of {\arm} in \Cref{tbl:result} (up to a logarithmic factor), it remains to establish the upper bounds in the bulk of this work.

-To learn good posted prices for a single buyer, a complementary direction is to investigate how much expected revenue can be achieved via exactly {\em one sample}.
-When the distribution is regular, \cite{DRY10} showed that using the sampled value itself as the price guarantees half of the optimal revenue.
-Indeed, this ratio is the best possible (in the worst-case-analysis sense), when the seller must post a {\em deterministic} price.
-But, better ratios are possible under certain adjustments to the model.
-First, if the seller can observe {\em one more sample}, he can improve the ratio to $0.509$ \citep{BGMM18}.\footnote{Concretely, \cite{BGMM18} employs the empirical revenue maximization pricing scheme.
-That is, let $\samplei[1] \geq \samplei[2]$ be the two samples, then choose $\samplei[1]$ as the posted price when $\samplei[1] \geq 2 \cdot \samplei[2]$ and choose $\samplei[2]$ otherwise.} Second, if a {\em randomized} price is allowed, the seller can get a better revenue guarantee by constructing a careful distribution of the price from the single sample \citep{FILS15}.
-Recently, \cite{AB19} improved this ratio to $0.501$, and proved no randomized pricing scheme can achieve a $0.511$-approximation.
-Further, if the buyer's distribution satisfies the stronger $\mhr$ condition, \cite{HMR18} gave a deterministic $0.589$-approximation one-sample pricing scheme.
-Afterwards, \cite{AB19} improved this ratio to $0.635$, and obtained a $0.648$ impossibility result for any deterministic/randomized pricing scheme.
+To learn good posted prices for a single buyer, a complementary direction is to investigate how much expected revenue is achievable using exactly {\em one sample}.
+When the distribution is regular, \cite{DRY15} showed that using the sampled value as the price guarantees half of the optimal revenue.
+Indeed, this ratio is the best possible (in the sense of worst-case analysis) when the seller must post a {\em deterministic} price.
+However, better ratios are possible under certain adjustments to the model.
+First, if the seller can access the {\em second} sample, he can improve the ratio to $0.509$ \cite{BGMM18}.\footnote{Concretely, \cite{BGMM18} employs the empirical revenue maximization pricing scheme.
+That is, let $\samplei[1] \geq \samplei[2]$ be the two samples, then choose $\samplei[1]$ as the posted price when $\samplei[1] \geq 2 \cdot \samplei[2]$ and choose $\samplei[2]$ otherwise.} Second, if a {\em randomized} price is allowed, the seller can get a better revenue guarantee by constructing a particular price distribution from the single sample \cite{FILS15}.
+Recently, \cite{ABB22} improved this ratio to $0.501$, and proved that no randomized pricing scheme could achieve a $0.511$-approximation.
+Moreover, if the buyer's distribution satisfies the stronger $\mhr$ condition, \cite{HMR18} gave a deterministic $0.589$-approximation one-sample pricing scheme.
+Afterward, \cite{ABB22} improved this ratio to $0.644$, and obtained a $0.648$ impossibility result for any deterministic/randomized pricing scheme.